Apache Hadoop vs Microsoft Parallel Data Warehouse comparison

 Apache Hadoop vs. Microsoft Parallel Data Warehouse

-Apache Hadoop is ranked 5th in Data Warehouse with 11 reviews while Microsoft Parallel Data Warehouse is ranked 8th in Data Warehouse with 12 reviews.
+Apache Hadoop is ranked 5th in Data Warehouse with 33 reviews while Microsoft Parallel Data Warehouse is ranked 8th in Data Warehouse with 32 reviews.
 Apache Hadoop is rated 7.8, while Microsoft Parallel Data Warehouse is rated 7.6.
-The top reviewer of Apache Hadoop writes "Has good processing power and speed and is capable of handling large volumes of data and doing online analysis".
-On the other hand, the top reviewer of Microsoft Parallel Data Warehouse writes "User-friendly UI and good support".
-Apache Hadoop is most compared with Microsoft Azure Synapse Analytics, Azure Data Factory, Oracle Exadata, Snowflake and Teradata, whereas Microsoft Parallel Data Warehouse is most compared with Microsoft Azure Synapse Analytics, Oracle Exadata, SAP BW4HANA, Snowflake and VMware Tanzu Greenplum.
+The top reviewer of Apache Hadoop writes "Handles huge data volumes and create your own workflows and tables but you need to have deeper knowledge".
+On the other hand, the top reviewer of Microsoft Parallel Data Warehouse writes "An easy to setup tool that allows its users to write stored procedure, making it a scalable product".
+Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and Teradata, whereas Microsoft Parallel Data Warehouse is most compared with Microsoft Azure Synapse Analytics, Oracle Exadata, SAP BW4HANA, Snowflake and VMware Tanzu Greenplum.
 See our Apache Hadoop vs. Microsoft Parallel Data Warehouse report.

 See our list of best Data Warehouse vendors.